ymusell/Plymouth2020/info/timeline.md

   -  Moreover, all the sensors have been studied to become familiar with them
   -  Being able to see all the datas from the sensors on the Raspberry Pi 3 is mandatory
   -  Thus, the first filtering algorith were used to calibrate the sensors
+  -  For the filtering part, the used of the Kalman filter was needed, so the course made by Luc Jaulin was studied.
+[Here](https://www.ensta-bretagne.fr/jaulin/kalmooc.html "link to the lesson about the Kalman filter")  is the link to the course of Luc Jaulin about the Kalman Filter
   -  After this, simple algorithm were created for station keeping or line following for instance